Cubelaster/ReFilter/README.md

 ### 2. PropertyFilterConfig
 Second is an additional config for different type of filtering.
-There is a *PropertyFilterConfigs* inseide a *BasePagedRequest* class used for fine tuning the filter.
+There is a *PropertyFilterConfigs* inside a *BasePagedRequest* class used for fine tuning the filter.
 It basically sets the mode.
 Available modes are inside *OperatorComparer* enum (Contains, Equals, StartsWith...).
 Default is Equals and you can override it by setting PropertyFilterConfig for that property: